High-Rate-SHM-Working-Group/Dataset-3-High-Rate-In-Situ-Damage-of-Electronics-Packages/README.md

 | T08 | 29.5 Kg | 0.095 msec

-The table gives an approximate peak level (data filtered at 50kHz) and approximate duration (defined as the width of the pulse at 10% of the peak).
+The table gives an approximate peak level (data filtered at 50 kHz) and approximate duration (defined as the width of the pulse at 10% of the peak).
 These were extracted from the fixture accelerometer (not the internal accel).
 The residual strain and accelerometer offset were removed (balanced out) before shock.
 Before the test series and after each shock, the unit was powered, voltage applied, and the voltage was discharged.
 The discharge timing and profile were recorded.
-The units functioned properly until the final shock when voltage could not be applied correctly.
-T04repeat test was done immediately after T04 with no changes made to the unit or the test set up.
+The units functioned properly until the final shock, when voltage could not be applied correctly.
+T04 repeat test was done immediately after T04 with no changes made to the unit or the test setup.

 Results for the first shock test (T04) are shown in figure 4.
 The PDF titled "High Rate In-Situ Damage_20200429_96TW-2020-0119.pdf" contains a more detailed discussion of the dataset.